kasir-barati/you-say/.github/docs/microservices/README.md

           </li>
           <li>
             <b>Ease of Management</b>: Centralizing common validation
-            logic can make it easier to manage and update
+            logic can make it easier to manage and update policies[^9].
-            <span
-              style="
-                text-decoration: underline dotted;
-                text-underline-offset: 0.1em;
-                cursor: help;
-              "
-              title="Changes in security protocols, rate limits, or data formats can be made in one place rather than across multiple services."
-              >policies</span
-            >.
           </li>
         </ul>
       </td>